Cycling in Albania – practical bike touring guide

 Is Albania safe for solo female travellers?

-Being still an unknown and mysterious destination for most people, Albania has to still fight its reputation as a dangerous country with organised crime and human trafficking.
-You might hear a few β€žare you crazy” when you reveal you’re going alone there.
+Being still an unknown and mysterious destination for most people, Albania has to fight its reputation as a dangerous country with organised crime and human trafficking.
+You might hear a few „Are you crazy?” when you reveal you’re going alone there.

 camping in albania

-Of course, I would still take the usual precautions, like not disclosing to anyone that I am going to wild camp and remain hidden.
+Of course, I would still take the usual precautions, like not disclosing to anyone that I am going to camp and remain hidden.
 I also kept a close eye on my belongings.

-In small towns, in the public spaces, you will notice mostly men, which might feel intimidating at first.
-As a solo travelling woman, I would get some attention, but I was treated with respect and kindness.
-The locals are very eager to help, so whenever I looked a bit β€žlost”, someone would approach me and ask if I needed something.
+In small towns and public spaces, you will notice mostly men, which might initially feel intimidating.
+As a solo travelling woman, I would get some attention, but I was treated respectfully and kindly.
+The locals are eager to help, so whenever I looked a bit „lost”, someone approached me and asked if I needed something.

 Terrain